 Will a loyalty program be costly to implement?

 Loyalty programs do come at a cost.
-There are setup fees, marketing fees, maintenance fees, tech support wages, and the cost of your own time, which you’ll invest in coming up with the design and structure of your program.
+There are setup fees, marketing fees, maintenance fees, tech support wages, and the cost of your own time, which you’ll invest as you build and structure your loyalty program.

 But when they’re designed, configured, and marketed well, customer loyalty programs can actually drive more sales.
 This often occurs when loyalty members come close to receiving a reward (or hitting a new point threshold) and want to claim their next reward now rather than waiting or risk missing it altogether.
 It also happens when a customer’s points are about to expire, and they want to buy enough to attain a reward before losing them.